NJS Law Ltd: Info

 |

-If you visit the Nicholson Jones Sutton Solicitors' website it may look exactly like a dozen other law firm sites you've visited today.
+If you visit the NJS Law website it may look exactly like a dozen other law firm sites you've visited today.
 That's not a criticism.
 Unfortunately there are a limited number of colours, images, and ways to express professionals doing a professional job.
 So how can you tell whether one firm is better for your needs compared to any others?
 The wording may often sound great on all the sites.
 For example, this snippet from the firm's front page:

-But no firm is ever going to say they are 'slow, unfriendly, and unaffordable' are they?
-So while phrases like these sound great they don't help for actual comparison.
-There are plenty of other sentences on law firm's websites that can help though, and you might be missing them.
+It sounds good.
+But no firm is ever going to state they are 'slow, unfriendly, and unaffordable' are they?
+Every firm is going to say great things about themselves on their websites.
+However, there are plenty of sentences on law firm's websites that can tell you real differences between them.
+You might be missing some.
 Take this one also from the NJS site:

 Most firms will state a length of time in one way or another.
 But you need to make sure you don't fall for any marketing jargon.
+Being in business for 40 years is not the same as your assigned solicitor having 40 years of experience.
 If a firm says something like 'established in 1881' - that's merely a reference to how long their brand name has been around.
 It obviously does not mean there is a 200 year old solicitor at the firm jam-packed with experience.
-So really we don't think 'established' or 'founding' dates are helpful in any way.
+In our opinion, 'established' or 'founding' dates are useless in determining which firm is best for you and should be ignored.

-'Experience' length of times can also be worded very differently on sites and we think Nicholson Jones Sutton Solicitors have done themselves a dis-service in how they've worded theirs.
-The firm actually has way more experience than a lot of others.
-If you read '60 years of combined experience' on someone's website it could be that there are two veterans with 30 years' experience each, or maybe 10 members of staff with just 6 years work under their belt.
-Can you find out?
+'Experience' length of times can also be worded very differently on the sites of lawyers and we think NJS Law have done themselves a slight dis-service in how they've worded theirs.
+Their staff actually have way more experience than a lot of others.
+If you read '60 years of combined experience' on a law firm's website it could be that there are two veterans with 30 years' experience each.
+But, it could also mean 10 members of staff with just 6 years work under their belt.
+Can you find out which?

-We've seen law firms given 5 stars for their amazing new menu, and one criminal lawyer specialist had a 1 star review for refusing to take on someone's divorce case.
-People make mistakes and can simply be idiots.
+We've seen law firms given 5 stars for their amazing new menu.
+One criminal lawyer specialist had a 1 star review for refusing to take on someone's divorce case.
+People make mistakes when leaving reviews.
+Some are just plain idiots.
 So always read the comments.
 That will also give you a better idea of any themes - positive or negative.
-So what are the boards saying about Nicholson Jones Sutton?
+So what are the boards saying about NJS Law?

 "understanding of my needs and situation"